SaraIsachari/K2View-Academy/academy/Training_Level_1/99_Broadway/05_create_broadway_flow.md

 ![DbCommand-Example](/academy/Training_Level_1/99_Broadway/images/MyFirstFlow_Example_Stage1_DbCommand.png)

 #### Step 3 - Read the Customer's List and Create a File
 1. The SQL query, executed by the **DbCommand**, returns several records.
 The next Stages run a loop on the list of  the selected records.
-For each selected record you need to:
+Do the following for each selected record:

    - Build a JSON object.
    - Write the JSON object to an output file.